Download the document here.

 6. How do you progress to the next grade?

-7. What is the difference between a "compensated" result and an "admitted" result?
+7. What is the difference between a "compensated" result for the semester and an "accepted" result?

 8. Can compensation be waived?